 Not only renowned scientists were guests, also a lot of young chemists from different countries gave talks or presented their work as posters.
 569 young chemists from all around world attended the congress, while 246 of them were young chemists from Germany.
 Nearly 200 were funded by travel grants from the Gesellschaft Deutscher Chemiker (GDCh, German Chemical Society), as well as its dependent foundations, the Karl Ziegler Foundation and the August Wilhelm von Hofmann Foundation.

 The European Young Chemists Network (EYCN) hosted several sessions, one of them specially organized by the Young Chemists Forum (JCF) of the GDCh, with a talk given by Professor Klaus Roth from Berlin, Germany, about “Beer – from the first glass to a hangover”.

-Professor Klaus Roth addresses members of the Young Chemists Forum of the GDCh at the EuCheMS Congress in Prague.
+Professor Klaus Roth (pictured right) addresses members of the Young Chemists Forum of the GDCh at the EuCheMS Congress in Prague.